SIROK-archive/growthpush-cocos2dx/README.md

 ----------------
 Common
 ----------------
-1. Copy "src/Classes/GrowthPush" and "src/Classes/picojson.h" to "/path/to/your_project/Classes/"
+1. Copy "src/Classes/GrowthPush" to "/path/to/your_project/Classes/"

 iOS
 ----------------
 1. Copy "GrowthPush.framework" library to "/path/to/your_project/proj.ios/Frameworks/"
 2. Add "Security.framework" library to your Xcode project
-3. Add "/path/to/your_project/Classes/GrowthPush" and "/path/to/your_project/Classes/picojson.h" to Xcode
+3. Add "/path/to/your_project/Classes/GrowthPush" to Xcode

 Android
 ----------------